Faster than a speeding bullet!

 6. Balsa Wood War Planes, (1942-1944), Free in Kellogg's PEP

-This plane had a speed of over 300 mph, a 1000 hp Wright Cyclone M-63 engine, and four machine guns, or two cannons, in the wings plus two machine guns in the fuselage.
+The plane had a speed of over 300 mph, a 1000 hp Wright Cyclone M-63 engine, 4 machine guns or 2 cannons in the wings plus 2 machine guns in the fuselage.

 7. Cardboard Model Planes, (1943-44), Free in Kellogg's Pep

 Free colored cardboard model planes were included in every PEP cereal package.
 It was an effective way to hold kids' interest during WW II when the scarcity of metal and plastics limited premium production.
 This series featured forty different models.

 8. Superman Belt and Buckle, (1945), One box top of Kellogg’s Corn Flakes and 25¢

 9. Comic Character Buttons, (1945 -1947), Free in Kellogg's Pep

 Pictures of various comic book personalities on metal pinback buttons were found inside specially marked boxes of PEP cereal; they became known as "PEP Pins."
 This offer lasted for many months to allow kids to enhance their collections and, of course, buy more cereal.